DingyiYang/dingyiyang.github.io/_pages/about.md

 [**Open Source**](https://github.com/alibaba/alimama-video-narrator) <strong><span class='show_paper_citations' data='DhtAFkwAAAAJ:ALROH1vI_8AC'></span></strong>
 - We propose the task of Synchronized Video Storytelling, generating text to **narrate the ongoing video scenes** and **serve as useful voiceovers.**
-- We propose a new benchmark in the advertising domain, namely E-SyncVidStory.
+- We release a new benchmark in the advertising domain called E-SyncVidStory.
-- We propose an effective framework called VideoNarrator, which simultaneously supports storyline generation and controllable video story generation.
+- We propose an effective framework named VideoNarrator, which simultaneously supports storyline generation and controllable video story generation.

 </div>
 </div>